rohan843/react-notes/README.md

 `src/components`: \[FOLDER\] contains all components of our project.
 `src/store/actions.js`: \[FILE\] contains all custom action creators.
-`src/store/slices`: \[FOLDER\] contains all slices.
+`src/store/slices`: \[FOLDER\] contains all slices, and their _reducers and action creators_ are exported.
 `src/store/index.js`: \[FILE\] the redux store is created and exported here.
 Also, all slices' reducers and action creators are imported here and action creators are exported as well.
+The same is done for the custom actions as well.
 Now, all files can simply say:

 ```js
 import { xyzActionCreator } from "../store";